rust-lang/book/nostarch/chapter03.md

 }
 ```

-Assigning the result of an `if` expression to a variable
+Listing 3-2: Assigning the result of an `if` expression to a variable

 The `number` variable will be bound to a value based on the outcome of the `if`
 expression.
 Run this code to see what happens: